Damn I Wish I Was Your Lover: Critical reception

 Pan-European magazine Music & Media said, "Listen to the extremely strong chorus to this pop song, and you'll understand why."
 Alan Jones from Music Week named it Pick of the Week, writing, "Brooklyn babe's self-penned multi-textured and multi-format debut is a compelling confection.
 Soulfully shuffling and coyly chiming, it's armed with a killer hook, and knows it.
 A curious early fade threatens, before Sophie builds it up again."
 A reviewer from People Magazine noted, "When a record opens with a song called 'Damn I Wish I Was Your Lover', you realize immediately you're not dealing with some delicate flower.
 Hawkins knows what she wants, and she knows how to get it."
 In a retrospective review, Pop Rescue stated that "this is a wonderfully breathy song which builds well in the chorus and adds more instruments into the second verse."
 Jonathan Bernstein from Spin wrote, "Not only was her lubricious lament, 'Damn I Wish I Was Your Lover', the year's stand-alone Great White Pop Single, but it neatly supplanted 'I'm Too Sexy' as the phrase on the nation's lips."

 Music video

 The original music video for the song featured Hawkins lying on her back in a flowing, light-fabric outfit while singing the song, interspersed with scenes of dancers and of Hawkins kneeling down while wearing a combination of a tube top and daisy dukes.
-At the time, television network MTV banned the original version for its erotic content; moreover, Sony Music Entertainment (SME) was still repeatedly banning it from YouTube "on copyright grounds" as of late June 2017.
-A new video was shot, after the MTV ban, that showed Hawkins in a more conservative outfit of jeans and a flannel shirt, performing the song on a stage together with a band.
+At the time, television network MTV refused to air the original version for its erotic content.
+In response, a new video was shot, showing Hawkins in jeans and a flannel shirt, performing the song on a stage together with a band.
 While the new video was shot entirely in black and white, a significant portion of the original video was in colour (though there were scenes in black and white as well, with some artificial colouring used to artistically enhance the material).
-A portion of this original video is featured in the documentary The Cream Will Rise.
-Both video versions used the shorter radio version.
+A portion of this original video is shown in the documentary The Cream Will Rise.